ChoneMakhubela/ChoneMakhubela/README.md

 ## Load data

-The first few rows of the data was shown and the shape of the dataset in a interactive environment such as Jupyter Notebooks.
+The first few rows of the data was shown and the shape of the dataset in an interactive environment(Jupyter Notebooks).

 ## Exploratory Data Analysis